-Important: Service the air cleaner filter only when the service indicator shows red (Figure 36).
-Changing the air filter before it is necessary only increases the chance of dirt entering the engine when the filter is removed.
+Important: Service the air-cleaner filter only when the service indicator shows red (Figure 33).
+Changing the air filter before it is necessary only increases the chance of dirt entering the engine when you remove the filter.

 - 1. Lower the loader arms, shut off the engine, and remove the key. - 2.
-Open the hood. - Check the air-cleaner body for damage, which could cause an air leak..
+Open the hood. - Check the air-cleaner body for damage which could cause an air leak..
 Check the whole intake system for leaks, damage, or loose hose clamps.
 Replace of repair and damaged components. - 4.
-Release the latches on the air cleaner and pull the air-cleaner cover off the air-cleaner body (Figure 36).
+Release the latches on the air cleaner and pull the air-cleaner cover off the air-cleaner body (Figure 33).